 Answer: We do hear beautiful sounds.
 For instance, when a guitarist plays a guitar, when a cuckoo sings, when the rain drops fall on the ground, when a soft breeze flows, etc.

 But those unheard are sweeter.”

-This means that our imagination can succeed and be more beautiful than the reality.
+This means that our imagination can go beyond and be even more beautiful than reality.
 Heard melodies are the ones which are actually being played around.
 But the unheard are the ones that our mind plays in our heart, and such sound is sweeter and closer to our heart.

 Yes, I have heard songs in my head, long after the song was sung or played.
 Those are my most favourite songs.

 Question 2.
 Read the first and second stanzas of the poem again.
 Note the following phrases.

 corn growing, people working or dancing, wind sighing, rain falling, a singer chanting